Best Medieval Games 2025

 Next up is Elden Ring, the latest FromSoftware game to feature technical and robust combat that demands quick reflexes.

-The game also layers on RPG mechanics and a medieval-inspired open-world teeming with atmospheric locations, tough enemies, and powerful loot.
+The game also layers on RPG mechanics and a medieval-inspired open-world teeming with atmospheric locations, formidable enemies, and potent loot.

-Compared to its predecessors, Elden Ring handles multiplayer a lot better too by letting you and your friends inhabit the same world and host PvP duels.
+Compared to its predecessors, Elden Ring handles multiplayer considerably better too by letting you and your friends inhabit the same world and host PvP duels.

 If you want a challenging medieval action RPG that you can play for hundreds of hours, look no further.

-Age of Darkness: Final Stand is a survival RTS game that takes place in a dark fantasy medieval world.
+Age of Darkness: Final Stand is a survival RTS game that takes place in a gloomy fantasy medieval world.

-In it, players must build and defend humanity’s last bastion against an army of evil monsters while ridding the battlefield of a deadly fog.
+In it, players must construct and defend humanity’s last stronghold against an army of malevolent monsters while ridding the battlefield of a lethal fog.

 The fog not only conceals enemies but also drains life from the player’s troops, requiring you to strategically place light sources to keep your units safe from harm.